 Marijuana cases range greatly in complexity and consequences.
 In Georgia Marijuana offenses can be felonies or misdemeanors.
-Depending on the nature of your charge, you may be facing from 1 to 30 years in confinement, along with a host of other consequences including fines, loss of your driver’s license, and forfeiture of your property, just to name a few.
+Depending on the nature of your charge, you may be facing from 1 to 30 years in confinement, along with a host of other consequences including fines and possible forfeiture of your property.

 You need an attorney with the knowledge and confidence to handle the “big” cases as well as the “just one joint” cases.
 You need an attorney who can guide you through the maze of potential consequences, and who can challenge the state, questioning how any pot was found, challenge the crime lab, and who can take your case to trial for you.